-For those sitting on some cash that they’d like to invest, this begs the question, “Is this the right time to invest?”
-Or, for those who have been investing already and have been riding the run up in stock values already, the question becomes, “Is this the right time to stay invested, or should I sell and move into cash?”
+Some say that timing is everything.
+Others say “you can’t time the market.”
+Those sitting on some cash that they’d like to invest, must answer the question, “Is this the right time to invest?”
+Or, for those who have been investing already and have seen a run up in stock values already, the question becomes, “Is this the right time to stay invested, or should I sell and move into cash?”

 What is the trick to timing the market well so we don’t buy high and sell low?

-These are good questions, and I believe the answers are found in simultaneously applying a few different Biblical principals.
+These are good questions, and I believe wisdom can be achieved by attempting to simultaneously applying a few different Biblical principals.
 While market conditions are temporary, the Word of God is eternal.
 So let’s look there for an answer to these questions of our day.

 - Ecclesiastes 11:4 says, “Farmers who wait for perfect weather never plant.
 If they watch every cloud, they never harvest.”

 In other words, those who watch the market and hope to time things perfectly, never invest…and never earn a profit.
 There will always be a reason not to invest if we listen to our fears.

 That being said, I’m certainly not advocating for buying at any price or staying fully invested no matter how high markets climb.